k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 SET LUI_READ_ONE_WHEN_FAIL = true
 ~~~

-Note that this command sets the consistency level on the session level.
+Note that this command sets the consistency level at session level.
 The default value of this parameter is **false**.

 The following table lists the GET commands: